Blue-Wall-Group/BlueWallGroup-wiki-archive/Sprint-6-overview.md

 ![](http://chickencheetos.coffee/Pictures/Sprint6_CumulativeFlow.png)

 ### What we did vs. what we planned to do
-- We selected good user stories that were in alignment with our sprint goal and we completed/accepted those US'.
+- We selected good user stories that were in alignment with our sprint goal, and we completed and accepted those user stories.

 ## Retrospective

 ### What went well